deckardt98/PSor/README.md

-PSor Package README
+PSor Package Vignette
 ================

 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)

-The goal of **PSor** is to estimate principal causal effects under principal stratification using a margin-free or variational-independent odds ratio sensitivity parameter to handle cases where monotonicity may not hold.
-The package provides both conditionally doubly robust (CDR) estimator and debiased machine learning (DML) estimator.
+The goal of **PSor** is to estimate principal causal effects under principal stratification using a margin-free, variational-independent odds ratio sensitivity parameter, allowing analysis when monotonicity may not hold.
+The framework unifies the monotonicity assumption with the counterfactual intermediate independence assumption.
+The framework also assumes the mean principal ignorability.
+The package accompanies the paper \`\`Semiparametric Principal Stratification Analysis Beyond Monotonicity’’ and provides point estimates, standard errors, and confidence intervals for both the conditionally doubly robust (CDR) and debiased machine learning (DML) estimators.

 ## Installation